hakyimlab/PredictDB_Pipeline_GTEx_v7/README.md

 # PredictDB_Pipeline_GTEx_v7
 PredictDB Pipeline for GTEx v7 data

-You may want to use this [tutorial](https://github.com/hakyimlab/PredictDB-Tutorial) which contains the full code
+# use this [tutorial](https://github.com/hakyimlab/PredictDB-Tutorial) which contains the full code

 --------------